|Confederation Cup 1999|

 ST: Javier Hernandez

 Javier Hernandez began his career in 2006, playing for Guadalajara, before becoming the first Mexican player to join Manchester United in July 2010.
 He spent the 2014–15 season on loan to Real Madrid, and then moved permanently to Bundesliga club Bayer Leverkusen.
 At the time of writing, he has over 100 caps for Mexico.
-His father also played for Mexico at the 1986 WC Finals.
-His grandfather from the mother side represented Mexico in the 1954 WC Finals.
+His father also played for Mexico at the 1986 World Cup Finals.
+His grandfather from the mother side represented Mexico in the 1954 World Cup Finals.

 Horacio Casarin was a football icon in 1940's and 1950's.
 He was Atlante's greatest player.
 He also played for Necaxa, Leon, Asturias, Club América, Real España, CF Monterrey and Zacatepec in his country, as well as FC Barcelona in Spain.
 He represented his country at the 1950 FIFA World Cup held in Brazil and scored a goal during the run of the tournament.

 Hugo Sanchez is considered to be the best Mexican player of all-time.
 He is remembered for his career in Spain where he played for both Atletico Madrid and Real Madrid.
 He won 5 straight Pichichi title in Spain.
 With Real Madrid, he won five consecutive league titles (from the 1985-86 to 1989-90 season), the Copa del Rey in 1989, and the UEFA Cup in 1986, playing alongside La Quinta del Buitre .
 The team was the dominant team in Spain during the 1980's.
 His nickname was "Hugoal".